Subject: SPINAL SCREENING scheduled for February 5th and 6th

-On February 14th and 15th, 2018 a spinal screening will be offered at Oakland to 6th grade girls, 7th and 8th grade boys or any student who previously had an abnormal spinal screening.
+A spinal screening will be offered to 6th grade girls, 7th and 8th grade boys and girls and boys who are new to Columbia Public Schools or who previously had an abnormal spinal screening.

 Although this screening is not mandatory, it is an important part of our health program and we strongly urge l00% participation.
 If the student is not to participate, advance written notification by a parent/ guardian must be provided to the school nurse.

 It is a quick and simple examination of the back to detect abnormalities such as scoliosis, a lateral curvature of the spine, and kyphosis, an abnormal backward protrusion of the spine.

 What is the screening process?